Policies and Statements

 The US Department of Commerce continues to administer the Privacy Shield program, including processing submissions for self-certification and re-certification to the Privacy Shield Frameworks and maintaining the Privacy Shield List.
 MathWorks remains certified, but no longer relies on Privacy Shield as a legal basis for transfers of data under GDPR.
 Instead, MathWorks uses measures approved by the European Data Protection Board for any such transfers.

-MathWorks has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, visit https://bbbprograms.org/programs/all-programs/bbb-eu-privacy-shield-consumers/ProcessForConsumers for more information and to file a complaint at no cost to you.
+MathWorks has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, you can get more information and file a complaint with BBB EU PRIVACY SHIELD.
+This service is provided free of charge to you.
 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield panel.

 Most MathWorks products and services are accessed using your MathWorks Account.
 Your name, email address, country, and the reason for your use of MathWorks products and services are required to create a MathWorks Account.
 This information is provided by either you or your organization at the time the account is created.
 We do not allow children under 13 to create a MathWorks Account.
 Accounts for children must be created by an authorized adult who can consent on the child’s behalf.

-When you are signed in with your MathWorks Account, MathWorks can link your login and usage with licenses and subscriptions to MathWorks products and services to which you have access.
+When you are signed in to your MathWorks Account, MathWorks can link your login and usage with licenses and subscriptions to MathWorks products and services to which you have access.

 The MathWorks web site also has several forms and additional collection methods that request contact, payment, and other information.
 Providing this information is optional, but you may be unable to complete certain transactions, obtain certain services, or access certain features of the MathWorks web site or software without providing the requested information.
 When you voluntarily submit information to us through a form on our web site and that information is not part of a legal or business transaction (for example, if you download a white paper or send us feedback), you consent to the storage and use of your information for the purpose for which it was submitted and your information may also be used for sales and marketing purposes unless you opt out.